 Rome vs Florence – Which is Right for You?

-To help you decide which city is right for you, we’re running you through the best and the worst that Rome and Florence have to offer!
+To help you decide which city is right for you, we’re running you through the best that Rome and Florence have to offer!

 When it comes to history, Italy is a country that has, at times, quite literally written the history books.
 This was the center of the ancient world, the birthplace of the Renaissance, and it always seems to be at the forefront of European events.
 It’s no surprise then that both Rome and Florence are brimming with history and historic places to see.

 Let’s start with Rome.
 This was the capital of the mighty Roman Empire, a city that grew from humble roots to dominate the entire Mediterranean and much of Western Europe.
 For centuries, Rome was the largest and richest city in the world, and even today you can see the splendor and grand architecture and engineering that was borne from the era.
 You can gaze at the Colosseum, where gladiatorial combat took place in front of Emperors and cheering crowds.
 You can walk through the ruins of the Roman Forum, the ancient center of the city, and you can visit the fabled Seven Hills that the Roman capital was founded upon, along with the ruins and archaeological remains of palaces and bathhouses.